Home Viagra

 Viagra works by blocking certain naturally occurring enzymes in the body, causing blood vessels to dilate and enhancing blood flow to the penis.

-Viagra, as a selective inhibitor of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type 5 (PDE5), works to block certain naturally occurring enzymes in the body, causing blood vessels to relax and enhancing blood flow to the penis.
+Viagra blocks certain naturally occurring enzymes in the body, causing blood vessels to relax and enhancing blood flow to the penis.
 Viagra does not automatically cause an erection; rather, it assists a man with ED in obtaining and keeping an erection when sexually aroused or stimulated.

 Sildenafil for Pulmonary Arterial Hypertension (PAH)

 The active ingredient in Viagra can treat other disorders.
-Revatio (sildenafil) is prescribed for adults with pulmonary arterial hypertension (PAH).
+Doctors prescribe Revatio (sildenafil) for adults with pulmonary arterial hypertension (PAH).
 PAH is a progressive, life-threatening disorder that causes abnormally high blood pressure in the pulmonary artery, which is the blood vessel responsible for carrying blood from the heart to the lungs.
 Revatio works to improve a patient’s ability to exercise and slow down the progression and worsening of the disease.
-Signs and symptoms of this serious health condition can include shortness of breath when active, fainting spells, dizziness, swelling of the ankles or legs, chest pain, and a rapid heart rate.
+Signs and symptoms of this serious health condition can include shortness of breath when active, fainting spells, dizziness, swelling of the ankles or legs, chest pain and a rapid heart rate.

-What is Erectile Dysfunction (ED)?
+What Is Erectile Dysfunction (ED)?

 The National Institutes of Health (NIH) defines erectile dysfunction as “a condition in which a man is unable to get or keep an erection firm enough for sexual intercourse.”
-Signs of erectile dysfunction (ED), sometimes referred to as impotence, may include the ability to get an erection sometimes but not every time, the ability to get an erection that does not last long enough to engage in sexual intercourse, or the inability to get an erection at any time.
-Physical causes for the condition can include nerve damage, artery damage, or damage to the smooth muscles and fibrous tissues in the penis.
+Signs of erectile dysfunction (ED), sometimes referred to as impotence, may include the ability to get an erection sometimes but not every time, the ability to get an erection that does not last long enough to engage in sexual intercourse or the inability to get an erection at any time.
+Physical causes for the condition can include nerve damage, artery damage or damage to the smooth muscles and fibrous tissues in the penis.
 Certain diseases and health complications can also lead to ED, such as high blood pressure and diabetes.

 Fact

-Anxiety, depression, stress, and unhealthy lifestyle choices may cause or exacerbate erectile dysfunction.
+Anxiety, depression, stress and unhealthy lifestyle choices may cause or exacerbate erectile dysfunction.

 Administration and Dosages of Viagra